Circuit Overview:

 Service Tips:

 OTherwise, the DS-1 is really built fairly well.
-No bad interconnects like in my performer.
-But I did have to clean some shellac looking stuff off some of the pins in the cards that have pin row interconnects.
+I had no bad interconnects like in my performer.
+The DS-2 I now own went through a lot of corrosion I think (judging from the panel that i touched up...lots of rust on).
+I had some interconnect issues AND of course the notorious 'through hole' posts that corrode and cause things to cut out erratically etc. And I did have to clean some shellac looking stuff off some of the pins in the cards that have pin row interconnects.
 And all chips are socketed and pins on some of them tend to get black build up on them.
 A thorough cleaning and I had a working synth mostly!
 They use the type of sockets where it's easy to misallign a chip from front to back so that pins don't quite touch the contacts in the sockets.
 Watch out as you clean them.
 SOLDER JOB IS EXCELLENT in mine.
 LOts of hard wiring but all kept out of the way.
 A joy to work on compared to many synths.
 TO ACCESS, simply pull the two side screws and the three that are right behind the keys on the front panel.
 Do NOT pull the ones that go into the wood!
 The whole front with the wood sides hinges up for nice access!
 Then there are two screws underneath that allow you to pull the keyboard up.
 Don't pull up on the keys.
 Often they'll come loose as the glue is getting old and brittle.
 But goop adhesive works great to hold them down again if you have problems.

 OH and another problem with my DS-1 was that the 1458 failed which is located on the D/A board.
 That caused the thing to just latch the first note hit when glide is on and basically remove keyboard control somehow.
 Anyway, just a heads up in case you see that problem.